kzndotsh/Lufus/README.md

 ## Contributing

-Feedback, testing, translation and other contributions are appreciated.
-Please join our discord server to get quick support on contributing and debugging.
+Feedback, testing, translations, and other contributions are appreciated.
+Please join our Discord server to get quick support on contributing and debugging.
 This is an open-source project maintained by volunteers and hobbyists.
 Response times for issues and pull requests may vary.